apilytics/apilytics/privacy.md

 - Fulfillment of legal obligations and requirements
 - Ensuring the security of the service
 - Customer communication and answering contact requests
-- Improving the usability of the service, e.g showing personalized content
+- Improving the usability of the service, e.g. showing personalized content
 - Prevention of abuse and harassment

 ### 3. What personal information about me is collected and from what sources?

-We collect personal information about you directly from you or you device when you use our service or contact us.
+We collect personal information about you directly from you or your device when you use our service or contact us.

 When you join the waitlist we collect your email address and your answers to the survey questions.